-(d) force pointing opposite and along the direction of the uniform magnetic field respectively
+(d) force pointing opposite and along the direction of the uniform magnetic field, respectively

 Answer is (a) forces both pointing into the plane of the paper

-Direction of movement of electron is opposite to the direction of electric current.
+The direction of movement of electron is opposite to the direction of electric current.
 This will make the current move upwards.
 If the index finger shows the direction of magnetic field, ring finger shows the current direction and direction of thumb into paper.

 6. Commercial electric motors do not use

 (b) effectively large number of turns of conducting wire in the current-carrying coil

 (c) a permanent magnet to rotate the armature

 (d) a soft iron core on which the coil is wound